dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

     >The variable `data` represents the temporary photo taken by camera app, which will be explained later.

+### Obtain And Display Recognized Results

-2. Add code to display the label recognition results on the view.
+1. You can obtain the label recognition results via `labelResultCallback`.
+Add code to display the label recognition results on the view.

    <div class="sample-code-prefix"></div>
    >- Objective-C